utkarshpratap2002/learnedinDITISS/fcn-docs/day11/day11.md

 You can assign the IPv6 using the `::` when there us two cosecutive groups of **Zero**, Though you can see that there are total six groups are found in the hexadecimal.

-It is veryful in representing the netwrok, if you wnat ot represent your netwoork, then it makes it easy to identify the *zeroes*.
+It is helpful in representing the netwrok, if you want ot represent your netwoork, then making it easy to identify the *zeroes*.
 But remember that you can use the `::` only ones in the whole IP addressing, as it shouldn't be used **twice**.

 There is no Subnetting in IPv6, there is fixed IPv6 subnets, i.e., `/64`.
 IPv6 Engineer while defining the IPv6, eliminating the DHCP and other protocols such as ARP, no need to ARP, when there is no need to broadcast within the network.